Last updated on: April 12th, 2023

 Public Holidays

-Every employer shall give to each of their employees a holiday with pay in respect of every general holiday falling within any period of their employment.
-If a general holiday falls on a day that is a non-working day for an employee, the employee is entitled to and shall be granted a holiday with pay on a working day immediately following the general holiday.
+Pay – An employee is entitled to receive a holiday with pay in respect of every general holiday falling within any period of their employment.
+If a general holiday falls on a day that is a non-working day for an employee, the employee is entitled to and shall be granted a holiday with pay on the working day immediately following the general holiday.

 General Holiday Pay Entitlement